fbernutz/die-himmelstraeumerin-blog/Content/posts/basic-ipad-support.md

 The screen is the most complex of the app.
 It contains two scroll views which are used to add a parallax effect on the poster when scrolling down.

 To prevent seeing a full screen image initially, I added a "Proportional Height" constraint to the poster of 60%.
 This means when the device is in portrait mode, 60% of the screen displays the poster and you can already see 40% of movie information underneath.
-When rotating the device, it's the same logic.
-A user then sees way less of the poster than in portrait mode, but there's always the possibility to tap on the poster to see it full screen anyways.
+When rotating the device, it’s the same logic.
+A user then sees way less of the poster than in portrait mode, but there’s always the possibility to tap on the poster to see it full screen anyways.

 It sounds simple to add one constraint but I introduced some new bugs with every release and needed some TestFlight versions until I got everything working correctly on iPad portrait and iPhone landscape. 🙈